 Melbourne Cup commentator Matt Hill - who spoke to Gambling.com for Episode 3 of The Knowledge Podcast - explained how he has to "concentrate so much more" than usual due to the number of people watching, which should give you a good idea as to the magnitude of this race.

-The Melbourne Cup has the same betting options as other major races, like the Gold Cup at the Cheltenham Festival or the Grand National.
+The Melbourne Cup has the same betting options as other major races, like the Gold Cup at the Cheltenham horse racing or the Grand National.
 These three types of bets are the most common wagers placed each year during the Melbourne Cup festival:

 The odds in the Melbourne Cup are presented to Australian punters in a different way.
 Each of the 24 horses running in the Melbourne Cup will be presented as a dollar amount.
 This means that if a horse is valued at A$5, every dollar you bet on that horse will return A$5 if it wins.
 To convert this into fractional odds, punters can split the A$5 payout into a profit of A$4 with a A$1 outlay.
 This would give odds of 4/1.

 The best online betting sites like to provide Melbourne Cup odds in this fashion as an alternative to fractional or decimal odds as it may be easier for a first time gambler to understand on the day of the Cup.
 Most online bookmakers will, however, provide all bets in fractional or decimal odds for more traditional punters too.